GUI Applications

 This is a graphical application.
 Ensure you have a display environment available and the required GUI dependencies installed.

-Walrio Main GUI
+Walrio GUI - Standalone launcher

 Location: /home/runner/work/Walrio/Walrio/GUI/walrio_main.py